 Two Khmer Rouge leaders found guilty of crimes against humanity

 Court finds two surviving Khmer Rouge members guilty of crimes against humanity and sentenced them to life in jail.
-Rough Cut (no reporter narration).
+Julie Noce reports.

 ▲ Hide Transcript